quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 ## Configure the index and the source

-In another terminal, create an index:
+In another terminal, in the Quickwit install directory, create an index:

 ```bash
 cat << EOF > tutorial-sqs-file-index.yaml